cloudacademypilot/sql-migration-prerequisites-lab/steps/1_azure_migrate/documentation.md

     ![AzureMigrate](assets/sma4.jpg)

-5. Go back to the App Service Migration Assistant and select the Azure Migrate Project().
+5. Go back to the App Service Migration Assistant and select the Azure Migrate Project () which was created before .

     ![AzureMigrate](assets/sma4_1.jpg)